Sup-ri-tha/E-commerce/README.md

-#Milestone-9

-- Created a React form component to take user input for product details.

-- Added input fields for product name, description, price, category, and stock quantity.

-- Implemented file input to support multiple image uploads.

-- Managed form state using React hooks.

-- Connected the form with the backend API to store data in the database.

-- Ensured form validation to prevent invalid submissions.

-- Pushed the code to GitHub and updated the README file.
+# Milestone-15

+- Created a responsive navbar using **Tailwind CSS** with a `flex` layout for alignment.

+- Added navigation links to **Home, Product Form, Login, and Signup** for easy access.

+- Used `NavLink` from React Router to enable smooth navigation and highlight the active page dynamically.

+- Styled the navbar with a **gray background, padding, and hover effects** for a clean UI.

+- Ensured spacing between links using `space-x-4` for a well-structured layout.

+- Included a **container wrapper (`mx-auto`)** to keep the navbar centered and properly aligned. 🚀